Peabody Energy reorganization plan lacks mine cleanup coverage details

-CHICAGO (Reuters) - Peabody Energy Corp BTUUQ.PK failed to explain how it will cover future mine cleanup costs in a reorganization plan filed late Thursday, triggering concerns over the company's use of "self-bonds."
+CHICAGO, Dec 23 (Reuters) - Peabody Energy Corp failed to explain how it will cover future mine cleanup costs in a reorganization plan filed late Thursday, triggering concerns over the company's use of "self-bonds."

 Under a federal program called "self-bonding," large miners like Peabody have been allowed to extract coal without setting aside cash or collateral to ensure mined land is returned to its natural setting, as required by law.